Aria Montgomery: Pretty Little Liars: The Perfectionists

 After the second episode it was revealed that Aria and Ezra adopted a baby girl who they named Katherine Ella.
 It was also revealed that Aria's first book will turn into a movie which will feature Reese Witherspoon.

-Pretty Little Liars: Original Sin
+Pretty Little Liars (2022)

-In the final episode on season 1 when Tabby asks Imogen if she wants her to accompany her to Rosewood to deliver her baby to her new family, Imogen mentions that if she wishes and that those who will adopt her baby are writers named Aria and Ezra.
+In the episode "Chapter Ten: Final Girls", when Tabby Haworthe asks Imogen Adams if she wants her to accompany her to Rosewood to deliver her baby to her new family, Imogen mentions that if she wishes and that those who will adopt her baby are writers named Aria and Ezra.
 She also mentions that she is happy with them because they will allow her to keep in touch with the baby.

-In the Season 2 premiere, it is revealed, Imogen changed her mind about letting Aria and Ezra adopt her daughter because she got a "weird vibe" from Ezra.
+In "Chapter Eleven: SpookySpaghetti.com", it is revealed, Imogen changed her mind about letting Aria and Ezra adopt her daughter because she got a "weird vibe" from Ezra.

-In episode 5, Tabby and Imogen break into Sullivan's office and go through the private practice files, finding some on Aria, Hanna Marin, Spencer Hastings, and Emily Fields.
+In "Chapter Fifteen: Friday the 13th", Tabby and Imogen break into Dr. Sullivan's office and go through the private practice files, finding some on Aria, Spencer Hastings, Emily Fields and Hanna Marin.